As Homer once wrote poetically, the difficulty is not so great to die for a friend, as to find a friend worth dying for.

 “Why are ye tellin’ me this, da?”
 Isobel asked confused and her father said quietly, “I’m going to be taken away to debtor’s prison.”
 Her jaw dropped open at the upsetting news.

-They couldn’t take her father away like that, she thought as a tear started to slide down her cheek.
-What would happen to her?
+They couldn’t take my father away like that, she thought as a tear started to slide down her cheek.
+What would happen to me?

 Pushing back her bright red hair away from her face, he informed her, “I need ye, now.
 The book has to be kept safe.
 Ye need to be the next secret keeper.”
 His eyes seemed to be hiding a dark deeper meaning to this choice.
 “And I need ye to to help guard and protect the special ones we talked about.”